aadiab/aadiab.github.io/_pages/miscellaneous.md

 # Chess
-As a self-taught chess enthusiast who started playing chess late, I was overwhelmed with joy winning the University of Pittsburgh Open Championship, 2021.
+As a self-taught chess enthusiast who started playing late, I was overwhelmed with joy winning the University of Pittsburgh Open Championship, 2021.

 <img src="/images/chess_win.png">

 # Languages
-I was always facsinated by languages as a way to connect with other cultures.
+I was always fascinated by languages as a way to connect with other cultures.
 This motivated me to learn basic German, Chinese, and Japanese.
-I can speak three languages; Arabic as a native language, English (I recently pass [Duolingo test](files/duolingo.pdf) with 145 score), and Spanish.
-I am currently working towards an intermediate profeciency certificate.
-My next step is to work on my chinese as a fourth langauge.
+I can speak three languages; Arabic as a native language, English (I recently passed [Duolingo test](/files/duolingo.pdf) with a 145 score), and Spanish.
+I am currently working towards an intermediate proficiency certificate.
+My next step is to work on my Chinese as a fourth language.

 # Personal Computing Machine
-For researchers in Machine Learning and NLP, accessability to hardware resources is essential for learning and running experiments.
-Unfurtinatly, I didn't have acess to such resources.
-I temporarly relied on google colab while building my low-budget powerful machine.
+For researchers in Machine Learning and NLP, accessibility to hardware resources is essential for learning and running experiments.
+Unfortunately, I didn't have access to such resources.
+I temporarily relied on google colab while building my low-budget powerful machine.
 The project lasted 5 months, during which I collected each part individually and built a machine able to run most deep-learning models.
-My practice enabled me to land an internship at Collaboratory Against Hate research center.
+My practice enabled me to land an internship at the Collaboratory Against Hate research center.

 <img src="/images/beast.png">

 # Programming
-One of my proudest moment was during ACM-JCPC programming competition, 2013.
-During the 5-hour coding challenge, we were behind on scoreboard with no shot to compete for the top-tenand qualify for the regional.
+One of my proudest moments was during the ACM-JCPC programming competition, 2013.
+During the 5-hour coding challenge, we were behind on the scoreboard with no shot to compete for the top ten and qualify for the regional.
 I was able to correctly submit 2 questions within the last 10 minutes, a time when the scoreboard freezes and submissions are not evaluated.
-My team rejoiced taking the third place and "last-minute submission" award (I am the one on the right).
+My team rejoiced to take third place and the "last-minute submission" award (I am the one on the right).

 <img src="/images/ACM.jpeg">